nwelchr/architecture-planning/readme.md

 We could cache projects that

 **How can I speed up downloads?**
+Using ETags for file requests improves caching speed.
+The server can just check whether the version of a file is the same as a previously downloaded version (rather than all of its contents) and access a cached version of the file if it's been downloaded before.

 **So I just keep storing files forever?
 Do I ever want to migrate content off AWS or delete it?**

 **How do I backup my data?**
-Backup data to a data warehouse every hour
+Backup data to a data warehouse every hour.
+Pipe data from S3 into a data warehouse (e.g. Alooma).
+Restore data from the warehouse if there are problems with S3.

 **What about security and authentication?**
-Each request will be signed with CSRF
+We can assume that auth is already embedded in the app.
+Each request will be signed with CSRF.

 **What if my users are all far away from each other?**
 We need multiple data centers to distribute the load geographically.
 This will improve read time at the expense of storing more data in more places.
 This is best managed through a CDN or Edge interface (AWS Cloudfront or AWS Lambda@Edge)